sketchomania/googlekeepclone/README.md

 - { done }
   - show label when clicked on it
   - show label and notes from DB
+  - show note modal when clicked on it (anywhere)

 ## server related